paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 ### Good job reading this far!

-You are now ready to write beautiful TypeScript code without having to worry about commiting wrong code! :)
+You are now ready to write beautiful TypeScript code without having to worry about committing wrong code! :)

 ## Bonus - Add unit testing with Jest

 A good quality code usually implies unit testing.
-In this section, we will go a bit further in our bootstraping by adding the bases for Jest tests.
+In this section, we will go a bit further in our bootstrapping by adding the bases for Jest tests.

 First, we need to install testing-related packages: